cristian-m-vasile/cypress-js-login-test/README.md

 ```bash
 npx cypress open
 ```
-If you're new to Cypress, select 'Continue' on the 'What's new' menu, then 'E2E testing', then 'Chrome', then select each feature file one by one.
+If you're new to Cypress, select 'Continue' on the 'What's new' menu, then 'E2E testing' -> 'Chrome' -> 'Start E2E testing in Chrome', then select each feature file one by one.

 ### 4. Run tests headless
 ```bash